tosmel/printf/README.md

 This printf team work is compulsory at ALX projects .
-Yes we did it and it worked
+Yes we did it and it worked!!!!!!
+Samuel Adewale and Nmesoma Solomon Peter.